 Pooling a candidate happens if the college feels they cannot offer a place to a candidate because they are over-subscribed for candidates in that subject, but feels that the candidate is good enough to come to Cambridge.
 Therefore all candidates from across the colleges who are pooled are placed on a list and then colleges to which you didn’t originally apply look at the list and select candidates they would like to consider further and/or interview.
 The pooling interviews take place in early January, and are arranged by and in the college which has picked you from the Pool.
 Pooling interviews differ very little from the original interview.

 Not all those pooled are invited to be interviewed by another college, and not all those interviewed get a place.
 However, it’s not unusual to be pooled and the vast majority of those who are pooled and are then offered a place at another college accept their place and thoroughly enjoy their 3 or 4 years at the college they didn’t actually apply to.

 If Downing College wish to offer you a place we will send you a letter in early January explaining the conditions of the offer.
 The only offers which are unconditional are for those who have already met the entrance requirements.
 All other offers are conditional on examination performance.

-Candidates taking other qualifications will be expected to have studied to a level equivalent to that of the English and Welsh GCE Advanced Level examinations, and to gain top grades in these qualifications.
+Candidates taking other qualifications will be expected to have studied to a level equivalent to that of A Level examinations, and to gain top grades in these qualifications.
 Potential applicants taking alternative qualifications are encouraged to contact the Admissions Office well in advance of the application deadline of 15 October if they have questions about the suitability of their exam choices.

 You will need to accept your offer via UCAS.